 Panopto’s software-as-a-service video platform is designed for flexibility.
 You can watch a Panopto video on virtually any computer or mobile device.
 You can access, manage, and search your video library from any web browser.

-Our video recording and live streaming app has the flexibility to work with a wide range of video cameras, capture cards, and USB devices.
+Our video recording and live webcasting app has the flexibility to work with a wide range of video cameras, capture cards, and USB devices.
 This includes anything from low-cost USB webcams and mobile devices to prosumer camcorders, professional cameras, IP cams, specialized workplace recording tools, and even remotely controlled Pan/Tilt/Zoom (PTZ) systems.

 Among the video capture hardware that we support for lecture recording and event streaming, Sony’s line of PTZ cameras stands out from the crowd.
 Specifically, the company’s SRG series of cameras, including the SRG-120DH, SRG-300H, and the just-announced SRG-120DU are among the highest-quality cameras that we’ve tested and certified with our video platform.